-Total $1,686 $2,653 $1,905 $1,392
+Total $1,686 $2,537 $1,905 $1,392

-Capital expenditures increased $748 million in 1999 and $513 million in 1998 as compared to the previous year.
+Capital expenditures increased $632 million in 1999 and $513 million in 1998 as compared to the previous year.
 During 1999, Enron Wholesale expenditures increased due primarily to domestic and international power plant construction.
 The 1999 increase in Corporate and Other reflects the purchase of certain previously leased MTBE-related assets.
-During 1998, Enron Wholesale expenditures increased primarily related to domestic and international power plant construction.Included in Enron Wholesale were send-or-paypayments totaling $31 million, $63 million and $167 million in 1999, 1998 and 1997, respectively, related to a transportation agreement in the U.K.
+During 1998, Enron Wholesale expenditures increased primarily related to domestic and international power plant construction.

 Cash used for equity investments by the operating segments is as follows: